LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 make docs_build
 ```

+> Stop the server using Ctrl + C

 #### ✅ Start the live-reloading docs server

 ```bash
 make docs_serve
 ```

+> At this point, close and reopen the VS Code project.

 #### ✅ CSpell Checker: Extracting Terms from Python Libraries